nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/HTML_AQUARIUM.md

 >
 > "Thanks, Martin."
 >
 > You put your bag on the floor next to the chair and put your cup of coffee in the middle of the table, not far from Martin's.
-You note briefly that Martin got the largest size that the coffee shop offer, and it appears to be a latte.
+You note briefly that Martin got the largest size that the coffee shop offers, and it appears to be a latte.
 >
 > "I'm glad to be able to help you build a site to track your amazing fish.
 When you sent me that email the other day listing all the ones that you have collected, I spent all night researching them.
 It was fascinating!" you exclaim.
 >